ruromero/exhort/README.md

 API Clients are expected to send the following HTTP Headers in order to help observe the use of the Backend service:

-- `rhda-token` HTTP Header that will be used to correlate different events related to the same user.
+- `trust-da-token` HTTP Header that will be used to correlate different events related to the same user.
 If the header is not provided an anonymous event with a generated UUID will be sent instead.
-- `rhda-source` The client consuming the Exhort API.
+- `trust-da-source` The client consuming the Dependency Analytics API.
 It will default to the `User-Agent` HTTP Header
-- `rhda-operation-type` When performing an analysis, clients might specify whether it is a component-analysis or a stack-analysis
+- `trust-da-operation-type` When performing an analysis, clients might specify whether it is a component-analysis or a stack-analysis
-- `rhda-pkg-manager` The Package manager that the SBOM was generated from (examples: `maven`, `gradle-kotlin`)
+- `trust-da-pkg-manager` The Package manager that the SBOM was generated from (examples: `maven`, `gradle-kotlin`)

 Telemetry connects to [Segment](https://segment.com/) for sending events from the HTML Report.
 The connection can be configured with the following properties.